fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

   "client_id": "04571343"
 }
 ```

-### 3. Set folio defaults in the investment account
+3. Set folio defaults in the investment account

-Update the demat object id in the investment account's folio default hash.
-This will ensure that any new investment that is made, will be will be processed in `Demat` mode and available under the folio as well as your demat account with the depository.
-If the demat object id is `null` in folio defaults, the investment will be processed in `Physical` mode and will be available only in the folio.
+Update demat object id in `folio_defaults` of an investment account .
+This will ensure a new investment will be processed in `demat` mode.
+If the demat object id is `null` , the investment will be processed in `physical` mode and will be available only in the folio.

-Refer API doc for [investment account updation](https://fintechprimitives.com/docs/api/#update-an-mf-investment-account).
-Use the investor id received in step 1 to create an investment account.

 Sample request